aminography/PrimeCalendar/README.md

 ```

 ### • Locale
-When you're using Persian and Hijri calendars, you can localize digits, month names, and week day names by passing locale in constructor.
+You can localize digits, month names, and week day names by passing locale in constructor.
+For Persian and Hijri calendars, the default locale is set to Farsi and Arabic respectively.

 ```kotlin
 val persian = PersianCalendar()